Neonatal Perinatal Medicine Fellowship

 When you’re not on clinical service, you’ll attend follow-up clinic, journal club, executive rounds (rounds with the neonatologists), perinatal conferences, and staff meetings.

-Currently, the newborn intensive care unit (NICU) has a capacity of 28 patients.
+Currently, the newborn intensive care unit (NICU) has a capacity of 42 patients and greater than 600 admissions per year.
 Medical care in the NICU is provided by residents, neonatal nurse practitioners, fellows, and attending physicians.
 As a fellow, you’ll be responsible for teaching routine procedures to the residents.
 The fellow is in turn supervised by the attending neonatologist.
 There are five attending neonatologists.
 During NICU service, you’ll have an opportunity to learn and teach the care of critically ill neonates, including:

 - Endotracheal intubation